 |Micronutrients (DV)||Vitamin C (15%) calcium (6%), iron (10%)|

 Besides the carbs, those wings also have a ton of protein and fat, which gives them a relatively balanced nutritional profile.
 Much like most other POTG meals, the company recommends reheating them in an oven and, for a change, that’s what we did.

 Besides the chicken and coconut sugar, the wings contain garlic, pineapple purée, ground ginger, organic apple cider vinegar, coconut aminos (a healthy alternative to soy sauce), and sea salt.

-Single-serving meals cost somewhere between $4.50 and $25 (with few exceptions), but POTG also offers meal kits and packs that serve more people.
+Single-serving meals cost anywhere between $4.50 and $25 (with a few exceptions), but POTG also offers meal kits and packs that serve more people.

 |AIP Meals||$4.50 – $52.00*|

 To give you a few examples, below is what the dishes I got cost: